afgonullu/node2024/README.md

 ## WebSocket Endpoint

+Use one or the other, not both.
+They use the same path, and implementations are more or less the same.

 This template includes WebSocket support for real-time, bidirectional communication.

-The WebSocket server is set up in `src/controllers/websocketServer.ts`.
+- The WebSocket server is set up in `src/controllers/websocketServer.ts`.
+- The Socket.IO server is set up in `src/controllers/socketServer.ts`.

+### WebSocket Implementation

 - **WebSocket Path**: The WebSocket endpoint is configured using the `WS_PATH` environment variable.
 By default, it's set to `/ws`.
 - **Authentication**: WebSocket connections are authenticated using the same JWT-based authentication as the REST API.